 Bella is actually an “it or “they” because the “flower” is both male and female.
 Akin to naming a child, we decided on “Bella” for several reasons.
 Bella is Latin for beautiful, and we are so proud of this flower that, despite its smell, we can only think of it as wonderfully beautiful.
 Additionally, the shape of the spathe surrounding the spike is that of an inverted Bell.

-In its natural habitat it has a limited range, but until recently was uncommon (but not rare) within that range.
-Unfortunately it is now becoming rarer and rarer.
-Due to habitat destruction and illegal collecting of the tubers.
+In their natural habitat they have a limited range, but until recently they were uncommon (but not rare) within that range.
+Unfortunately they are now becoming rarer and rarer due to habitat destruction and illegal collecting of the tubers.
 A good number of botanical gardens around the world (and even individuals) have specimens, but they require specific growing conditions to thrive, and there is no guarantee they will ever bloom.
 Being lucky enough to have one bloom in cultivation is the rarity.

 Where are the stems and leaves of this plant?